DesktopECHO/kWSL/README.md

 # kWSL.cmd - KDE Neon 5.20 for WSL1

   - NetInstall of KDE Neon 5.20 on WSL1
-- Simplicity - Use the 'one-liner' below and everything is configured for you
+  - Easy to deploy
   - Runs on Windows Server 2019 or Windows 10 Version 1809 (or newer, including Server Core)
   - xRDP Display Server, no additional X Server downloads required
   - RDP Audio playback enabled (YouTube playback in browser works with audio in sync)

 ![image](https://user-images.githubusercontent.com/33142753/100149597-d3d57d80-2e74-11eb-899a-a7476b016e27.png)

+**IMPORTANT!
+Requires August/Sept 2020 WSL update for Windows 10, included in 20H2:**
+  - 1809 - KB4571748
+  - 1909 - KB4566116
+  - 2004 - KB4571756
+  - 20H2 - FIXED

+INSTRUCTIONS: From an elevated prompt, change to your desired install directory and type/paste the following command:

 **INSTRUCTIONS:  From an elevated CMD.EXE prompt change to your desired install directory and type/paste the following command:**